neoncitylights/neoncitylights/README.md

 My name is Samantha (she/her).
 I'm passionate about fine arts, linguistics, and all sorts of things related to programming, including [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) (free, open-source software), computer science, and software engineering!

  - Previously, I've worked as a software engineer at ShoutWiki from January 2017 to July 2019, a MediaWiki-powered web hosting platform.
- - I've helped as a technical editor and site administrator for MediaWiki.org, as well as contribute to the open-source software community in MediaWiki community.
+ - I've helped as a technical editor and site administrator for MediaWiki.org, as well as contribute to the open-source software community in MediaWiki.
  - Now, I'm working as a software engineer intern at Red Hat this summer 2023. :-)

 <details>